-• We offer an open door policy where you are welcome any time to make an appointment to meet with either the class teacher or SRP Coordinator and discuss how your child is getting on.
+• We offer an open-door policy where you are welcome any time to make an appointment to meet with either the class teacher, SENCO and/or SRP manager and discuss how your child is getting on.
 We can offer advice and practical ways that you can help your child at home.

-Parents' meet with the class teacher or Snug Manager at least three times a year and a written report goes home once each year. • We believe that your child's education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.
+Parents meet with the class teacher, SENCO and/or SNUG Manager at least three times a year and a written report goes home once each year.

-• We operate home/school link books which your child will bring home daily so that comments from parents, STAs and teachers can be shared and responded to when needed.
+- We believe that your child's education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs. - We operate home/school link books which your child will bring home daily so that comments from parents, STAs, TAs and teachers can be shared and responded to when needed.